-Section 23-604.
-Licenses Required
+23-604.
+Licenses Required.

-All persons or entities 1) with a financial interest in or having a management responsibility for a Class III management contract, or 2) which are vendors to a Class III gaming operation under this Ordinance shall be required to obtain a license from the Commission.
+All persons or entities (1) with a financial interest in or having a management responsibility for a Class III management contract, or (2) which are vendors to a Class III gaming operation under this Ordinance shall be required to obtain a license from the Commission.
 For each person or entity with a financial interest in or having a management responsibility for a Class III management contract, the initial license fee shall be \$1,000, and the renewal license fee shall be \$500.
 For each vendor to a Class III gaming operation, the annual license fee shall be \$2,500.
+The fees collected under this Section shall be non-refundable and shall become gaming commission revenue.

-Section 23-605.
-Background Investigation
+23-605.
+Background Investigation.

 As part of the licensing process, each person or entity having a financial interest in or having a management responsibility for a management contract and each vendor shall be subject to a background investigation.
-For Class II and Class III gaming conducted in North Dakota, the investigation shall be conducted by the State of North Dakota.
-For Class II and Class III gaming conducted in South Dakota, the investigation shall be conducted in South Dakota.
+For Class II and Class III gaming conducted in North Dakota, the investigation shall be conducted by the State of North Dakota, FBI and Tribal Court.
+For Class II and Class III gaming conducted in South Dakota, the investigation shall be conducted by the State of South Dakota, the FBI and Tribal Court.
 Any costs of such investigation shall be paid by the applicant.
 In addition, the Commission may conduct its own investigation on any such person or entity, with the costs paid by the applicant.
-Each applicant for a license shall execute a release permitting the appropriate State or the Commission to conduct such investigation, and shall provide his or her full name, address and social security number.
+Each applicant for a license shall execute a release of information permitting the appropriate State or the Commission to conduct such investigation, and shall provide his or her full name, address and social security number.

-Section 23-606.
-Licensing Standard
+23-606.
+Licensing Standard.

-No person or entity shall be issued a license under this Chapter if that person or entity (or a principal of such entity) (1) has been convicted of a federal, state or tribal felony (2) or released from parole or probation or incarcerated within five years of the application date, (3) has been convicted of a felony or misdemeanor involving fraud, misrepresentation or gambling, (4) has been found to be not a person of good character, honesty and integrity or a person or entity whose prior activities, criminal record, reputation, habits, and association pose a threat to the public interest of the Tribe or the State of North Dakota or the State of South Dakota or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental to the conduct of gaming, or (5) has been found to have participated in organized crime or unlawful gambling.
+No person or entity shall be issued a license under this Chapter if that person or entity (or a principal of such entity) (1) has been convicted of a federal, state or tribal felony (2) or released from parole or probation or incarcerated within five years of the application date, (3) has been convicted of a misdemeanor involving fraud, misrepresentation, theft or gambling, within the past five (5) years from the date of application (4) has been found to be not a person of good character, honesty and integrity or a person or entity whose prior activities, criminal record, reputation, habits, and association pose a threat to the public interest of the Tribe or the State of North Dakota or the State of South Dakota or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental to the conduct of gaming, (5) has been found to have participated in organized crime or unlawful gambling (6) has been convicted of a petty theft offense within one (1) year from the date of application or (7) has an active or outstanding bench or arrest warrant.

-Section 23-607.
-Application for License
+23-607.
+Application for License.

-(a) Each applicant with a financial interest in or having a management responsibility for a Class III management agreement shall fill out an application for a tribal license to be provided by the Commission.

-Each such applicant shall sign and submit the following statements:

-1. Privacy notice:
+- (a) Each applicant with a financial interest in or having a management responsibility for a Class III management agreement shall fill out an application for a tribal license to be provided by the Commission.
+Each such applicant sign and submit the following statements: - 1.
+Privacy notice: